Aleksander Bojda

-Aleksander Bojda (born 1978) is a former Polish ski jumper and Nordic combined skier, known for holding the unofficial record at the Wielka Krokiew ski jump in Zakopane.
+Aleksander Bojda (born 1978) is a Polish former ski jumper and Nordic combined skier, known for holding the unofficial record at the Wielka Krokiew ski jump in Zakopane.
 A member of KS Wisła, he won four team medals at the Polish Ski Jumping Championships, including two gold medals, and secured a bronze medal in the individual event in 1996.
 Bojda represented Poland at two FIS Nordic Junior World Ski Championships and participated in two team events at the FIS Ski Jumping World Cup.
 He also claimed two Polish junior championship titles.

 Career

 Bojda began his competitive career in 1992, winning the Polish team championship in Nordic combined as part of KS Wisła, alongside Adam Małysz and Tomasz Wawrzacz.
 That same season, he earned silver and bronze medals in the Polish junior ski jumping championships for younger competitors.

 The following winter, he placed 4th in the team Nordic combined event at the Polish Championships.
 He also finished 6th in the team event at the 1993 Polish Ski Jumping Championships in Szczyrk.
 In the individual competition, he placed 33rd, the last position.
 Earlier that year, in the youth national championships in Wisła, he took 8th place on the K-40 hill and 10th on the K-60 hill.

 During the 1990s, Bojda trained for two years at the Skiing Gymnasium in Stams, Austria.
 From 1995 to 1999, he attended the Sports Mastery School in Zakopane.